jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 <hr>

 My batch started in mid-February the next year.
-I
+I never did reapply to App Academy.
+I think it would have been good, but I'm glad things worked out the way they did.